 Court Admissions

-ADRIAN D. THOMPSON serves as co-partner-in-charge of the Taft Cleveland office, a group of 65 local attorneys, and is a member of the firm's executive and participation committees.
-In addition, he has served as Taft's Chief Diversity Officer since 2015.
-He directs the firm's strategy regarding diversity and inclusion initiatives across Taft's offices and in the communities that Taft serves.
+Adrian D. Thompson serves as co-partner-in-charge of the Taft Stettinius & Hollister LLP Cleveland office, a group of 65 local attorneys, and is a member of the firm’s executive and participation committees.
+In addition, he has served as Taft’s Chief Diversity Officer since 2015, directing the firm’s strategy regarding diversity and inclusion initiatives across Taft’s offices and in the communities the firm serves.

-Adrian served as 2022-2023 president of the Cleveland Metropolitan Bar Association and is president emeritus of the board of directors of the Legal Aid Society of Cleveland.
-He is also a member of the Supreme Court of Ohio's Task Force on Commercial Dockets and serves on the Advisory Group for the U.S. District Court of the Northern District of Ohio.
+Adrian served as the 2022–2023 president of the Cleveland Metropolitan Bar Association and is president emeritus of the board of directors of the Legal Aid Society of Cleveland.
+He is also a member of the Supreme Court of Ohio Task Force on Commercial Dockets and serves on the Advisory Group for the United States District Court for the Northern District of Ohio.

 Depth and variation describe the public finance practice of John over the past 30 years.
 He has participated in traditional issue, economic development, and health care transactions and served as bond, underwriter, disclosure, and bank counsel for the issuance of tax-exempt and taxable bonds, notes and lease obligations in transactions throughout Ohio and Kentucky.